library-data-platform/ldlite/MIGRATING.md

 The minimum supported python version is now 3.10, this has been increased from python 3.9 (which became end of life in October 2025).
 LDLite will stop supporting python 3.10 when it becames end of life itself in October 2026.

+Lastly, excel export has been removed.

 ##### Steps to upgrade from 3.X.X
 Please refer to the [official python docs](https://docs.python.org/release/3.10.20/using/index.html) for guidance on installing at least python 3.10.
 You can use `python3 --version` to check which version you have currently installed.

 This new release places more load on the Postgres server and less on the server running python.
-One "trick" used to speed up processing was to start multiple ldlite processes in parallel.
+One "trick" previously used to speed up transformation was to start multiple ldlite processes in parallel.
-This is no longer necessary and may place too much load on the Postgres server.
+This is no longer necessary and will place too much load on the Postgres server.
 Only one LDLite process should be running at a time.
+If you have the ability, reallocating resources (especially cpu) to the Postgres server is recommended.

 For the most part, the datatype changes should not be breaking but there are scenarios where it can be
 * Using `TO_TIMESTAMP(metadata_updated_date, 'YYYY-MM-DDTHH24:MI:SS.MS+OF')` instead of `metadata_updated_date::timestamptz`
-* Filtering dates as if they were text i.e. `WHERE metadata_updated_date LIKE '2026%'`
+* Filtering dates as if they were text
+  * `WHERE metadata_updated_date LIKE '2026%'` will need to become `WHERE EXTRACT(YEAR FROM metadata_updated_date) = 2026`
-* Dividing numeric columns
+* Dividing integer columns by integers
+  * `request_queue_size / 5` will need to become `request_queue_size::numeric / 5`

+If you were using experimental_connect_sqlite, switch to duckdb and connect_db.
+More recent releases of DuckDB are much more stable than in the past when sqlite was provided an alternative.

+If you need excel support you can use the [XlsxWriter python library](https://xlsxwriter.readthedocs.io/).
+LDLite can still export csvs using the export_csv method which are openable in excel.

 ## Previous Major Releases